Atreusx1/ZKSnark-SoloChain/README.md

 - Design and implement zkSNARK circuits for private transactions.✅
 - Integrate Circom-generated outputs into a Substrate-based blockchain runtime.✅
 - Implement proof verification logic in `pallet-zksnark`.✅
-- Translating entire circuits in Halo2 to make it trustless (pending)⚠️
+- Translating entire circuits in Halo2 to make it trustless (in progress)⚠️
 - Automate circuit compilation and deployment workflows using `build.rs`.(pending)⚠️